jdgregson/CTF-Writeups/candidate-challenges.org/forensics-flag.md

 ![CyberChef found that it was gzipped data](images/flag-aHR0cDovL3BocmFjay5vcmcvaXNzdWVzLzcvMy5odG1s.png)

 And sure enough, CyberChef came back with the flag.
-That the data was simply the flag as plaintext, gzipped and then base64-encoded.
+The data was simply the flag as plaintext, gzipped and then base64-encoded.

 `flag{aHR0cDovL3BocmFjay5vcmcvaXNzdWVzLzcvMy5odG1s}`